-Every year, we’re faced with a series of devaluations and general setbacks in the hobby that leave people with a doomsday perspective when it comes to this hobby.
+Every year, we’re faced with a series of devaluations and general setbacks in the hobby that leave people with a doomsday perspective.
 Programs devalue and everyone starts blaming the newbies and the bloggers who introduced them to this world.
 The bottom line is, programs will continue to devalue, deals will die, but then new opportunities will come around.
 We’re just two days away from the new year and while there has been a lot of bad news in the past year, there’s lots for travel hackers to look forward to in 2016:

 1. The American Airlines Advantage Devaluation